Clinical Collaborations

 Clinical placements enrich the learning experience for students by giving them a real-world experience with patients in a health care environment.
 At Emory, we are dedicated to guiding our students through the clinical placement process.

-All students are required to fulfill health requirements, background checks, and drug screenings for clinical agency placement.
-Clinical agencies may also require students to complete additional compliance and/or credentialing requirements.
-Students who are not in compliance by outlined deadlines, or who fall out of compliance during their program, will not be allowed to participate in clinical experiences.
-Click here to access the clinical compliance checklist.
+Students who are not in compliance by outlined deadlines, or who fall out of compliance during their program, will not be allowed to participate in clinical experience.
+Please note that exemptions are not accepted by our Clinical Partners.

 Pre-Licensure Students